CardiacModelling/R56Q-modelling/README.md

 - `python cmaesfit.py` and
 - `python cmaesfit.p --mutant 2`

 for WT and R56Q, respectively.
 Each of these could take several hours running in parallel, so are best performed using a HPC resource.
-The number of repeats can be reduced from the default 25 using the `--repeats` input argument, although this may not explore the parameter space sufficiently to find a global minimum.
-The default model used, described as `M10` throughout the code, corresponds to the structure shown below (also in manuscript Figure 9A):
+The number of repeats can be reduced from the default 20 using the `--repeats` input argument, although this may not explore the parameter space sufficiently to find a global minimum.
+The default model used, described as `M10` throughout the code, corresponds to the structure shown below (also in manuscript Figure 9A).
+The code also supports inference for a C-C-O-I structure hERG model (labelled `CCOI` in the code), which can be toggled by changing the `--model` input argument.

 <img src="https://github.com/CardiacModelling/R56Q-modelling/blob/main/figures/Paper_figures/markov-chain.png">

 Once finished, the results of the CMA-ES optimisation are deposited in [cmaesfits/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/cmaesfits).
 The maximum likelihood estimate parameters for the default runs can be found in `WT-model-M10-fit-staircase1-artefact.txt` and `R56Q-model-M10-fit-staircase1-artefact.txt` for WT and R56Q, respectively.
 Detailed breakdowns of the scores and parameters for each repeat can be found in the accompanying `parameter` and `log` files.
+For convenience, the files used to generate the actual modelling data in the manuscript, along with detailed parameter and score logs, can be found already in [cmaesfits/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/cmaesfits).

 ### Plotting results